tillyarnav/Mac-Homebrew-Essentials/README.md

 # Quick Mac Homebrew Setup (Essentials)

+> Can be used for other unix based systems.

 > Open your terminal and type the code into it.

 ## Table of Contents